 - don't grant the holder the power to sell the goods to discharge or reduce the debt owed

-- may be asserted to retain possession of goods until the relevant charges or debt are paid.
+- may be asserted to retain possession of goods until the relevant charges or debt is paid.

 Liens created by contracts may improve or alter the limitations of common law rules.